dkeeshin/covid19datavault/data/002HistoryToDate/002MonthlyUSCounTY/002HISTORY_TO_DATE_USCounTY_DATA_MAP.md

 https://github.com/dkeeshin/covid19datavault/tree/master/data/002HistoryToDate/002MonthlyUSCounTY

 You can tell what each year-month file contains by the year-month combination at the end of the file name.
-For example,  the file for April 2021 data looks like this:
+For example,  the file for April 2021 the file name looks like this:

 002MonthlyUSCounTY202104.csv